Azaad (1955 film)

-C. Ramchandra was the music director.
-Hit songs from the movie include "Aplam Chaplam", sung by Lata Mangeshkar and Usha Mangeshkar and "Na Bole Na Bole", sung by Lata Mangeshkar.
-The movie was a remake of director's own 1954 Tamil film Malaikkallan.

 Plot

 After her widower father, Kedarnath, passes away, Shobha goes to live with her father's friend Charandas and his wife Shanta, who had their son go missing as a child.
 Years later, Shobha is now matured and Charandas scouts for a suitable groom.
 A wealthy man, Sundar, would like to marry Shobha, but the family detests him.
 Then one night Shobha is abducted.
 The Police are informed but their search is in vain.
 A few days later, they get wind that Shobha may be in Sundar's custody, and a search proves to be in vain.
 Then Shobha returns home and tells them that she was rescued by a wealthy man named Azaad, housed in a mansion, looked after very well and brought back home all in one piece.
 They subsequently find out that the wealthy man is none other than a notorious bandit named Azaad.
 They are even more shocked when Shobha informs them that she wants to marry Azaad.
 Will Charandas and Shanta permit her to marry a bandit?